The Authors Who Love Amazon

 “I truly believe that people would not read as many of my books were I not on Kindle Unlimited,” Samantha Christy, who decided to try writing romance novels in 2014, told me.
 Christy’s Amazon writing career has been so successful that it supports her four children and husband, who quit his job two years ago to manage her IT, taxes, and publishing business.
 Christy, who typically writes three books a year, talked to me from Hawaii, where she was vacationing with her family before they were headed to Comic-Con International in San Diego to speak on a panel about self-publishing.

 Kindle Unlimited has its downsides.
 Amazon demands exclusivity from its KDP Select authors, meaning they can only sell their books on the Kindle Store, and not on any other digital bookstores, or even on their own websites.
 The payment structure means that authors who produce a lot of pages, even if they’re not particularly good pages, earn more money than authors who write succinctly.
 Almost since the launch of Kindle Unlimited, Amazon has been battling “book stuffers,” authors who publish hundreds of pages of content in Kindle Unlimited, some of which is gibberish, some of which tricks readers into flipping to the last page of the book, so the book will count as read and they’ll get paid.
-Self-publishing on Amazon’s platforms benefits authors in some genres — including romance and mystery, where readers tear through books and writing them might not take a long time — over those who spend years writing novels, or who do deeply researched nonfiction books, Mary Rasenberger, the executive director of The Author’s Guild, told me.
+Self-publishing on Amazon’s platforms benefits authors in some genres—including romance and mystery, where readers tear through books and writing them might not take a long time—over those who spend years writing novels, or who do deeply researched nonfiction books, Mary Rasenberger, the executive director of the Author’s Guild, told me.

 And authors on Kindle Unlimited have to work hard to promote themselves and attract new readers in a crowded marketplace; one, I.T.
-Lucas, told me she works 12 hours days, seven days a week.
-Part of that is writing—she has published 21-full length novels in three years—and part is marketing.
+Lucas, told me she works 12-hour days, seven days a week.
+Part of that is writing—she has published 21 full-length novels in three years—and part is marketing.
 “You have to be willing to run a business at the same time,” Rasenberger said.
 Christy tries to answer every message she receives on Facebook, does a lot of free giveaways, and frequently holds Q&As and other events.
 Many authors buy ads on Amazon, effectively paying their employer to get more customers.

 The structure of Kindle Unlimited also means writers need to churn out a lot of content.
 Since 2014, Lea Robinson and Melissa King have published more than 100 romance novels and novellas on Amazon under the pen name Alexa Riley.
 They told me by phone that they make the bulk of their money from payments from KDP Select as people read their backlist of titles on Kindle Unlimited.
 This motivates them to keep producing; the more pages they have on Kindle Unlimited, the higher the chance they’ll be a most-read author, which will win them tens of thousands of bonus dollars from Amazon.
 Each woman tries to write 3,000 words a day, and Alexa Riley generally publishes three books a month.